School Level Report Access

-ESSA School Level Reporting can be accessed through WiSFiP (Wisconsin School Finance Portal).
+ESSA School Level Reporting can be accessed through the Wisconsin School Finance Portal (WiSFiP).
 Click the blue "Start App" button for School Level Reporting and you will be prompted for your WAMS credentials.
 Then, click the blue "Exclusions" button to get started with the report.

 Who is our District Security Administrator?

 DPI Secure Home has a District Security Administrator lookup.
 If the individual shown is no longer with your district/LEA, follow the instructions at DPI Secure Home under “Getting Started in Your District.”

-I was just set up in ASM, but when I tried to log into the School Level Reporting application with my WAMS ID, nothing happened.
+I was just set up in ASM, but when I tried to log into the SLR application with my WAMS ID, nothing happened.

-Once someone has the "LEA SLR Administrator" role in ASM, the security system can take up to 30 minutes to feed that information into the WiSFiP/School Level Reporting application.
+Once a DSA has assigned the "LEA SLR Administrator" role in ASM, the security system can take up to 30 minutes to feed that information into the WiSFiP/School Level Reporting application.
 Close your browser, wait 15-30 minutes, and try again.

 I need to complete School Level Reporting for multiple districts/LEAs -- what do I do?

 Your WAMS ID is always associated with one primary district/LEA.
 If you need to add other districts/LEAs, email Daniel Bush to request access.
-You will still see your primary district/LEA in the upper right of the SLR screen, but you'll be able to select the others in the report itself.
+You will still see your primary district/LEA in the upper right of the SLR screen, but you'll then be able to select other districts within the report as well.